Raghav117/image_360_viewer/example/README.md

 - Gyroscope control for device tilt rotation
 - Interactive UI controls and real-time property changes

-**To view:** Open the video file directly or run this example app to see it in action!
+**To experience it yourself:** Run this example app with `flutter run` to interact with all features!

 ## Features Demonstrated